Tagged: Measure of Dispersion

 Range = Largest Value – Smallest Value

-However range is widely used in statistical process control such as control charts of manufactured products, daily temperature, stock prices etc., applications as it is very easy to calculate.
-It is an absolute measure of dispersion, its relatives measure known as the coefficient of dispersion defined the the relation
+However, the range measure of dispersion is widely used in statistical process control such as control charts of manufactured products, daily temperature, stock prices, etc., applications as it is very easy to calculate.
+It is an absolute measure of dispersion, its relative measure known as the coefficient of dispersion defined the the relation

 \[Coefficient\,\, of\,\, Dispersion = \frac{x_m-x_0}{x_m-x_0}\]

-Coefficient of dispersion is a pure dimensionless and is used for comparison purpose.
+The coefficient of dispersion is pure dimensionless and is used for comparison purposes.

 Absolute Measure of Dispersion

-Absolute Measure of Dispersion gives an idea about the amount of dispersion/ spread in a set of observations.
+An absolute Measure of Dispersion gives an idea about the amount of dispersion/ spread in a set of observations.
 These quantities measure the dispersion in the same units as the units of original data.
-Absolute measures cannot be used to compare the variation of two or more series/ data sets.
-A measure of absolute dispersion does not in itself, tell whether the variation is large or small.
+The absolute measure of dispersion cannot be used to compare the variation of two or more series/ data sets.
+The absolute measure of dispersion does not in itself, tell whether the variation is large or small.

 1. Range